 Experimenting with Goat's Milk Formula for Eczema

 Disclaimer: This is a sponsored post.
 Although the thoughts and sentiments contained in the post are my own, I received complementary product and financial compensation from the sponsor of the post, Kabrita USA.
+This post also contains affiliate links that help me offset the cost of operating this blog.

 I was feeling pretty confident about our quadruplets' recent two-year checkup at the doctor.
 I mean, 2 years with these 4 preemies and no major medical incidents?!
 Not bad!
 Now...I may be jinxing myself, but besides an ear infection of two, so far we haven't had any emergency room visits, no broken bones and no allergic reactions to new foods.